isaacszf/GuessTheFlag-Video/README.md

 ## Running

+First of all, run `npm i`, then:

-`npm run flag-start` - Initiates the web scraping for flags and starts the Remotion Studio for interactive development.
+- `npm run flag-start` - Initiates the web scraping for flags and starts the Remotion Studio for interactive development.

-`npm run flag-build` - Initiates the web scraping for flags and renders the Flags component to generate the final video in the 'out' directory.
+- `npm run flag-build` - Initiates the web scraping for flags and renders the Flags component to generate the final video in the 'out' directory.